s3942372/Minimalist-Assignment-4/posts/Oulipo.md

 ![Oulipo Grids](/static/assignment2/oulipo.png)

 Just like the previous assignment, I had decided to code out the entire interactive work on my own using html, css and JavaScript.
 The process for this second attempt went much smoother and faster than the first, and I was able to finish the code needed in less than a day, with the finished product being what I expected it to be.
+I chose for there to be 3 different sentences the users have to piece together, each describing a different perspective/thing that was happening in the hospital room at the time.

 ![Oulipo End](/static/assignment2/oulipo1.png)